 Ayios Nikolaos Anapaphsas

-This monastery is known for the wonderful frescoes in its katholikon, painted by the Cretan monk Theophanes Strelizas.
+The Ayios Nikolaos Anapaphsas monastery is known for the wonderful frescoes in its Katholikon, painted by the Cretan monk Theophanes Strelizas.
 Two of the most beautiful are one showing the death of St. Ephraim the Syrian, with scenes from his life, and The Naming of Animals by Adam in Paradise, with an abundance of animals and plants.

-This 13th-century monastery is perhaps the one with the most spectacular location, on the tip of a narrow rock.
-There’s a church of the Metamorfosis (1545) which is illuminated by the beautiful colored glass.
+Holy Monastery of Rousanou is a 13th-century monastery, perhaps the one with the most spectacular location, on the tip of a narrow rock.
+There is a church of the Metamorfosis (1545) which is illuminated by the beautiful colored glass.
 Inside there are stunning frescoes of the Resurrection and Transfiguration.
 The current residents are not monks, but nuns.

-This monastery was featured in the James Bond film “For Your Eyes Only”.
-It’s 140 steep steps to the top, but in return, you’ll reach an otherworldly place.
-It has a spectacular view of its surrounding area, and a small, but beautiful katholikon.
+Agia Triada monastery was featured in the James Bond film “For Your Eyes Only”.
+Located 140 steep steps to the top, but in return, you’ll reach an otherworldly place.
+Agia Triada has a spectacular view of its surrounding area, and a small, but beautiful katholikon.

-During World war II this monastery and its frescoes were badly damaged, but its most famous relic survived, namely the head of St. Charalambos, said to ward off illness.
+During World War II, Agios Stephanos monastery and its frescoes were badly damaged, but it is most famous relic survived, namely the head of St. Charalambos, said to ward off illness.
 There’s also a small museum, with religious robes and items.
 The nuns here also sell souvenirs to visitors.

 Meteora has been a popular destination for rock climbers for a while.
 There are hundreds of routes for climbers of all skills, covering more than 100 peaks.
 It’s mainly traditional face climbing, with a 5-rating on the UIAA international scale.
 A climb will take around 3 hours and will cost around 50 euro per person, depending on difficulty and route.